daryllundy/ascii-rs/README.md

 ## Build from source

--   If not already, install Rust [via rustup](https://rustup.rs) and FFmpeg (ffmpeg must be on your system PATH).
+-   If not already, install Rust [via rustup](https://rustup.rs) and FFmpeg (must be on your system PATH).
 -   Clone this repository and navigate to the root directory.
 -   From the project root, run in your terminal:
     -   Debug: `cargo build`